boffyflow/qsheets/README.md

 ## Introduction

 qsheets is a simple python script that allows to retrieve stock market data from Questrade through it's REST API and populate one or multipe Google Sheets documents automatically.
+Even without having purchased realtime data, this script will return current prices in (close to) realtime.

 ## Pre-requistites